 Yes, there is Uber in Puerto Vallarta!
 There is sometimes a delay in getting a ride, and you may find it faster to grab a city taxi.
 The taxis are quite safe, you’ll see them at taxi stations throughout the city.
 Make sure you agree to a price beforehand.
-Cash only.
+Cash only for regular taxis.

 Do I Need a Car in Puerto Vallarta with Kids?